octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

               )
 ```

-With the adding of this entrypoint we have defined two new fields in the storage:
+With the addition of this entrypoint we have defined two new fields in the storage:

-- **players** which is a `set` designed to receive the addresses of each new player who bought a raffle ticket.
+- **players** is a `set` designed to receive the addresses of each new player who bought a raffle ticket.
-- **sold_tickets** which is a `map` designed to associate each player address with a ticket number.
+- **sold_tickets** is a `map` designed to associate each player's address with a ticket number.

 ### Entrypoint implementation